Dust Bowl Poem

 This Dust Bowl Poem was written by our Mother when we lived in the outback.

-When there is a dust storm it gets into everything and our Mother, probably like every other woman in the bush, hated the bloody dust.
+And it really does get into everything; our Mother, probably like every other woman in the bush, hated the bloody dust.

 Dust! rolling, blinding, dirty, grinding,